nminet/rsmustache/README.md

 The reference specification for the Mustache template system is in [Mustache Specification](https://github.com/mustache/spec).
 It defines required core modules as well as optional modules.

-This implementation passes all standard tests for core modules except *partials*.
+This implementation passes all standard tests for core modules as well as the *dynamic-names* optional module.

 ## Limitations.

-The implementation does not directly support callable in rendered data (sections, values).
+The implementation does not directly support callables in rendered data (sections, values).
+It can be implemented outside the crate as a specialization of the **Context** trait, however there is no mechanism to access unprocessed section text for such implementation.

-Support for *partials*, *~inheritance* and *~dynamic-names* modules is missing - expected later.
+Support for *inheritance* modules expected but not done yet.

 Support for the *lambda* module is not expected.

 ## TODO

-Add missing modules
+- Add missing module
-Add API documentation
+- Add API documentation
+- Add API to support callables requiring section text?
-.../...
+- .../...

 ## Dependencies